ResMed (RMD)

 6. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, ResMed grew its sales at a decent 11.7% compounded annual growth rate.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, ResMed’s 11.8% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 9.4% year-on-year growth.
+ResMed also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 9% year-on-year growth.
 Because this number aligns with its normal revenue growth, we can see that ResMed has properly hedged its foreign currency exposure.

-Looking ahead, sell-side analysts expect revenue to grow 8.7% over the next 12 months, similar to its two-year rate.
-This projection is noteworthy and implies the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 7.7% over the next 12 months, a slight deceleration versus the last two years.
+Still, this projection is above average for the sector and implies the market is forecasting some success for its newer products and services.

 7. Operating Margin

-In Q3, ResMed generated an operating margin profit margin of 33.4%, up 1.8 percentage points year on year.
+In Q4, ResMed generated an operating margin profit margin of 34.6%, up 2 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share